Surveillance of antimicrobial use and resistance in human health

 Who is involved

 The Australian Government funds AURA and the key surveillance groups and programs (AURA program partners) that collect and report to it.
+It has been managed by the:

 How it works

-AURA program partners collect and report on data from hospitals, aged care homes, laboratories and the community.
+AURA program partners collect and report on data from hospitals, aged care homes, laboratories, and the community.
 This provides a national picture of antimicrobial use and resistance.

-How AURA fits in to the bigger picture
+How AURA fits into the bigger picture

 Find out more